jamanso/jamdock-suite/README.md

 cd qvina
 git checkout qvina2
 ```
-Edit the top of the Makefile to match your Boost installation:
+Edit the top of the Makefile to match your Boost C++ library configuration:
 ```bash
 BOOST_VERSION=1_74
 BOOST_INCLUDE = /usr/include